| Home >> Varia >> Bachelor's Kit

 We are "social animals", as Philosophers say.
 We couldn't exist without society, and we wouldn't even be here if it hadn't been for the first "society" we were born into (our family).
 I can't list here everything that society gives us materially, since in a way it's everything!
 Think about the food you eat (you probably didn't grow it, or transport it to the market, etc.), or the clothes you wear, or perhaps the computer you're using to read this (imagine all the men who worked to invent computers!).
 I'll therefore only indicate a few rules that are sometimes forgotten.

-2.1) Get involved in Politics instead of stocking up on guns and ammo.
+2.1) Get involved in Politics instead of piling up guns and ammo.

 2.2) Shared ownership.

 Often, we can simplify our material lives by participating in shared ownership of some objects.
-Some examples: sharing an apartment, public libraries, mass transit, buying one lawn-mower for many neighbors, etc.
+Some examples: sharing an apartment, public libraries, mass transit, buying one lawn-mower for many neighbors, tool rental stores, etc.

 2.3) Insurance.